 In order to document the disability of the student and the accommodations necessary, here is a summary of the following information generally needed from a licensed profession (such as a doctor, psychologist, or psychiatrist).
 For more specific information, see the specific disability area.

 - Diagnosis of your disability.
-(If the disability in non-physical, we will need the DSM classification.)
+(If the disability is a learning or psychological disability, we will need the DSM classification.)

 - The impact of your disability on your ability to learn and participate in classroom activities.